adameisler/BailBloc-Challenge/README.md

 Teams should:

 <ul><p align="justify">• Teams should first consult BailBloc’s open-source code and identify any pitfalls to their current model.
-The code and project description is available at [Bail Bloc](https://bailbloc.thenewinquiry.com)
+The code and project description is available at [Bail Bloc](https://bailbloc.thenewinquiry.com).

 • Present a method for utilizing blockchain in the crowdsourcing of bail for indigent misdemeanor offenders that deals with the complicated New York Bitlicense scheme and the conversion process.
 Imagine if you could simply pay bail with Monero, BitCoin, or Ether.
 </p></ul>
-<p align="justify">Final team projects will be reviewed and evaluated by a panel of experienced judges.
-The team submitting the most efficient, frictionless fund raising scheme will be given free subscriptions to The New Inquiry and a 2018 specialty tote.
+<p align="justify">Final team projects will be reviewed and evaluated by a panel of experienced judges, including members of the Bail Bloc team and lawyers.
+The team submitting the most efficient, frictionless fund raising scheme will be given free subscriptions to The New Inquiry and a 2018 specialty tote bag.
 </p>

-Projects will be judge according to the following criteria:
+Projects will be judged according to the following criteria:

-<ul> Consistency with existing NY and Federal Law<br> R</ul>
+• Consistency with existing NY and Federal Law.

-More information on challenge criteria and additional prizes and awards will be added to this challenge page as they are finalized.
+• Compliance with NY's Bitlicense regulation.
+• Ease of conversion

 This project can have a major, tangible impact on the criminal justice system.